leangen/graphql-spqr/README.md

 }
 ```

 Both of these blocks contain the exact same information.
 Worse yet, changing one requires an immediate change to the other.
-This makes refactoring risky and cumbersome.
+This makes refactoring risky and cumbersome, and the compiler can not help.
 On the other hand, if you’re trying to introduce a GraphQL API into an existing project, writing the schema practically means re-describing the entire existing model.
-This is both expensive and error-prone, and still suffers from duplication.
+This is both expensive and error-prone, and still suffers from duplication and lack of tooling.

 Instead, GraphQL SPQR takes the code-first approach, by generating the schema from the existing model.
 This keeps the schema and the model in sync, easing refactoring.
 It also works well in projects where GraphQL is introduced on top of an existing codebase.

+### Still schema-first

+Note that developing in the code-first style is still effectively schema-first, the difference is that you develop your schema not in yet another language, but in Java, with your IDE, the compiler and all your tools helping you.
+Breaking changes to the schema mean the compilation will fail.
+No need for linters or other fragile hacks.

 ## Installation